-Go to Menu \rightarrow Extras \rightarrow Calculator.
+Go to Menu $\rightarrow$ Extras $\rightarrow$ Calculator.

-Options in Calculator are: Last result, Memory, Clear screen, Help, and Exit.
+Options in Calculator are: Last result, Memory, Clear screen, Help, and Fxit to select it.

-- 2 Scroll to a function and press to select it.
-Use to add, to subtract, to multiply, or to divide. - 3 Enter the second number. - 4 To execute the calculation, scroll to and press .

-Note: The Calculator has limited accuracy and rounding errors may occur, especially in long divisions.

-- To add a decimal, press (4). - Press and hold 📵 to clear the result of the previous calculation. - Use and to view previous calculations and move in the sheet. - Select to save a number to the memory, indicated by M. To retrieve the number from the memory, select R. - To retrieve the result of the last calculation, select Options → Last result.
+- 1 Enter the first number of your calculation.
+Press to erase any mistakes. - 2 Scroll to a function and press to add, to subtract, to multiply, or to divide. - 3 Enter the second number. - 4 To execute the calculation, scroll to = and press . - Note: The Calculator has limited accuracy and rounding errors may occur, especially in long divisions. - To add a decimal, press the # key. - Press and hold © to clear the result of the previous calculation. - Use and to view previous calculations and move in the sheet. - Select M5 to save a number to the memory, indicated by M. To retrieve the number from the memory, select MR. - To retrieve the result of the last calculation, select Options → Last result.